robinthibaut/skbel/README.md

 - Specific post-processing is applied to the CV's if necessary (such as CV normalization).
 #### Posterior distribution inference
 - The mean `μ` and covariance `Σ` of the posterior distribution of an unknown target given an observed `d*` can be directly estimated from the CV's distribution.
+- Alternatively, the posterior conditional distribution can be inferred through KDE.
 #### Sampling and back-transformation to the original space
 - The posterior distribution is sampled to obtain realizations of `h` in canonical space, successively back-transformed to the original space.